User acquisition strategy can sound complex, but in reality it’s as simple as this: getting users to sign up for your product.

-Getting users to sign up to your product boils down to a competition for attention that keeps getting fiercer years after years: 49% of companies define customer acquisition as their primary objective
+And that competition for attention keeps getting fiercer year after year.
+So much so, that 49% of companies define customer acquisition as their primary objective

 A user acquisition strategy is vital to get people to use your product without wasting your marketing budget: you need to find who are the persons showing interest in what you do, where they hang out, and how to reach them through convincing arguments.
 That’s what we are going to see in the following article using June, an analytics tool built on top of Segment.